 National Bike Your Park Day

-The inaugural National Bike Your Park Day, Sept.
-30, 2017, is meant to encourage people people to jump on their bikes anywhere they are and tool around their favorite national park, state park, wildlife refuge or other public land.
+National Bike Your Park Day, celebrating its third year on September 28, 2019, is meant to encourage people to jump on their bikes and tool around their favorite national park, state park, wildlife refuge or other local public lands.

 Bike Your Park Day also coincides with National Public Lands Day.
 In addition to Crater Lake’s Ride the Rim, here are some of the other public rides registered in Oregon:

-- South Jetty Beach Ride in Florence: This ride starts at Jessie M. Honeyman Memorial Park and cruises along the beach for about four miles; fat tires are encouraged.
+- South Jetty Beach Ride in Florence starts at Jessie M. Honeyman Memorial Park and cruises along the beach for about four miles; fat tires are encouraged.